 Sighthound Domino – Grizzle (eG)

-The eG allele at the E-Locus modifies any regular coat color pattern by reducing eumelanin and increasing phaeomelanin production.
-This causes different new phenotypes mainly found in sighthound breeds where it is mostly known as grizzle or domino.
+The eG allele at the E-Locus modifies any coat color pattern by reducing eumelanin and increasing phaeomelanin.
+This causes different new phenotypes mainly found in sighthound breeds.

 What is Domino or Grizzle in Sighthounds?

-Domino changes any background pattern by decreasing eumelanin expression and increasing phaeomelanin expression.
+Domino changes any base pattern by decreasing eumelanin expression.

 Sighthound Grizzle Domino Coat Color shorthaired Saluki grizzle

-Grizzle domino affects any pattern caused by a dog’s K-Locus and A-Locus.
+The grizzle domino allele affects any pattern caused by a dog’s K locus and A locus.
 The variant eG is considered one of the rarest trait-associated variants in dogs[1,2].

-It basically changes almost all known patterns, but the resulting phenotype varies greatly depending on what pattern a dog would normally have had.
+It basically changes almost all traditional patterns to a lighter version with reduced black.
+But the resulting phenotypes vary greatly depending on what pattern a dog would normally have had.

-Similar to northern domino grizzle also reduces dark shading and dark hair banding in any given pattern.
-It turns all areas pigmented by eumelanin smaller and causes pale undercoat, white whiskers and pale hair roots.
-Tan markings typically fade to a lighter color and get bigger than expected.
+Similar to Northern domino, grizzle also reduces dark shading and dark hair banding in any given pattern.
+It turns all areas pigmented by eumelanin smaller and causes pale undercoat, pale whiskers, and pale hair roots.
+Any tan areas typically fade to a lighter color and get bigger than expected.

 Sighthound Grizzle Domino Coat Color Borzoi sable grizzle

-Dominant black (eG/- KB/-) dogs turn greyish and express some of their normally masked agouti gene pattern.
-Brindle striping (eG/- kbr/-) fades to some degree and turns up in different areas than expected.
-And any other pattern like shaded sable, agouti, saddle pattern or tan point is expressed with a reduced ratio of eumelanin to phaeomelanin.
+Dominant black (KB/- eG/-) dogs turn grayish or express some of their masked agouti locus pattern.
+Brindle striping (kbr/- eG/-) fades to gray or is removed from the extremities.
+And any other pattern like sable, agouti, saddle, or tan point is expressed with a reduced ratio of eumelanin to phaeomelanin.

 The eG Allele

-The E-Locus is part of the mechanism that tells pigment cells what pigment type they should produce.
-The K-Locus and A-Locus depend on a working E-Locus to express in a regular manner.
+The E locus is part of the mechanism that tells pigment cells what pigment type they should produce.
+The K locus and A locus depend on a functional E locus to express in a regular manner.

-The eG allele has a (incomplete) recessive relationship to melanistic mask (Em) and wild type (E) and acts (incomplete) dominant over recessive yellow (e).
+The eG allele has an (incomplete) recessive relationship to melanistic mask (Em) and wild type (E) and acts (incomplete) dominant over recessive yellow (e).

-The authors of the original study describing this new allele put “EG over E in the dominance theory of the E-Locus series (“Em>EG>E>e”).
-They also came to the false conclusion that grizzle might only work on tan points [1].
-Both of these statements have been proven untrue many times by now but unfortunately are still repeated all over the internet.
+The authors of the original study describing this new allele put “EG over E in the dominance theory of the E locus series (“Em>EG>E>e”).
+They also came to the false conclusion that grizzle might only affect tan points [1].
+Both of these statements have been proven untrue many times over by now.
+But unfortunately, they are still repeated all over the internet.

 Em > E > eA ? eG ? eH > e

-Since eG is recessive to mask and wild type some dogs can carry grizzle without expressing it (Em/eG, E/eG).
-However, the wild type allele is known to probably only have an incomplete dominant effect over eG.
+Since eG is recessive to mask Em and wild type E, some dogs can carry grizzle without expressing it (Em/eG, E/eG).
+However, some suspect there might be some weak incomplete dominance with domino carriers producing just slightly less eumelanin compared to non-carrier siblings.

-Combinations like eG/eA or eG/eH are extremely rare, so there is hardly any information on the interaction between different domino alleles[3].
+Combinations of domino alleles such as eG/eA are extremely rare, so there is hardly any information on the interaction between different domino alleles[3].

 Sighthound Domino Phenotypes

-Since eG affects many sighthound breeds we have a good basic understanding of the effect of grizzle on typical sighthound colors.
+Since eG affects many sighthound breeds, we have a good basic understanding of the effect of grizzle on typical sighthound colors such as sable, sable brindle, or tan points.

-Many colors (e.g. liver) or color patterns (e.g. merle, recessive black) are less common or simply don’t exist in sighthounds.
+Many base colors (e.g. liver) or patterns (e.g. merle) are less common or simply don’t exist in sighthounds.
 So some combinations like grizzle merle or liver grizzle are very rare.

 Sighthound Grizzle Domino Coat Color Merle grizzle Lurcher

-On a dominant black dog who is genotypically tan point (eG/- KB/- at/-) this often causes a shaded grizzle phenotype with a dark overlay on the top and a lighter underside.
+On a KB domino dog who is genotypically tan point (KB/- eG/- at/-), this often causes a shaded grizzle phenotype with a dark overlay on the top and a lighter underside.

-And a combination of domino, dominant black and sable (eG/- KB/- Ay/-) causes an overall greyish coat sometimes called chinchilla, bronze, blue domino, blue grizzle or simply grey.
+And a combination of KB domino and sable (KB/- eG/- Ay/-) causes an overall grayish coat sometimes called chinchilla, bronze, blue domino, blue grizzle, or simply gray.

-Brindle adds dark stripes of eumelanin in all areas pigmented by phaeomelanin.
+Brindle adds dark stripes of eumelanin on top of areas with phaeomelanin.

-On brindle point patterns (eG/- kbr/- at/-) grizzle domino causes the otherwise black coat areas to express some phaeomelanin.
-This makes brindle striping visible on a dog’s back and flanks.
+On tan point brindle domino (kbr/- at/- eG/-), the black coat on the back can fade to express some phaeomelanin.
+This can make faint brindle striping visible on these dog’s back and flanks.
+Simultaneously, eG often deletes striping from the traditional face and leg tan markings!

-Grizzle removes eumelanin from any coat pattern and can remove some or all dark shading from a sable coat.
+Grizzle removes eumelanin, so it can remove dark shading from a sable coat.

 Sighthound Grizzle Domino Coat Color Saluki tan point grizzle

 This is one of the most common grizzle domino phenotypes.
-Typically it is expressed as a pale face with a widow’s peak or dark nose bar and pale coat on the dog’s underside and darker banded coat on the dog’s back.
+Typically, it is expressed as a pale face with a widow’s peak or residual dark nose bar.
+Affected dogs often have a pale red intensity.

-A tan point pattern with grizzle (eG/- ky/ky at/-) will cause lighter and bigger tan points and create large pale facial markings characteristic for the grizzle phenotype.
+A tan point pattern with grizzle will cause lighter and bigger tan points and create large pale “open” face markings.
+This is characteristic of the tan point grizzle phenotype.

 Sighthound Grizzle Domino Coat Color Saluki at grizzle dacial markings

-This pattern can resemble lightly shaded sable or stay quite dark with only some lighter undercoat and some phaeomelanin expression.
+This pattern can sometimes remove lots of eumelanin from the back and resemble shaded sable.
 In some dogs, this phenotype is even called silver sable, golden sable, etc.

-In most dogs pointed grizzle creates a very yellow-greyish and shaded look with a dark overlay on paler than average phaeomelanin.
+But most dogs stay quite dark with only some lighter undercoat and light hair roots.
+In most dogs, pointed grizzle creates a very shaded look with a dark overlay on paler than average phaeomelanin.

 Sighthound Grizzle Domino Coat Color Borzoi at grizzle sable

-But in some dogs phaeomelanin will not fade to cream or yellow.
-Grizzle with normal phaeomelanin expression is sometimes called red domino, red grizzle or deer grizzle.
+But in some dogs, phaeomelanin will not fade to cream or yellow.
+Grizzle with normal reddish phaeomelanin expression is sometimes called red domino, red grizzle, or deer grizzle.

 Sighthound Grizzle Domino Coat Color Afghan Hound at domino